KF-Art/icewm-personal-tunning/README.md

 	./xed_void_install.sh

 <H3>DIY Method</H3>
 We'll take the official's Linux Mint package, convert it to XBPS and install it.
-But first, we need to install XDEB script.
+But first, we need to install XDEB script (into automated script, the selected path is <code>~/.local/share/bin</code> to avoid errors.

 	sudo xbps-install -S binutils tar curl xz git clone https://github.com/toluschr/xdeb